bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 Switching actually **doubles** your chance of winning to two-in-three — huh‽🤯

-Before I started my experiments, I half-understood what was going on, but each time I'd try to explain it, I'd be forced to revert to the kind of hand-waving that made it clear to both me and the person I was trying to explain it to that I didn't fully understand what was going on.
+Before I started my experiments, I half understood what was going on, but each time I'd try to explain it, I'd be forced to revert to the kind of hand-waving that made it clear to both me and the person I was trying to explain it to that I didn't fully understand what was going on.
 I'd gotten as far as understanding one of two important insights, but only one, it was the act of writing the script that opened my eyes to the second insight.

 OK, so what did I understand before I started to code?